-What spam filters do you use?
+What spam filters does MX Guarddog use?

 MX Guarddog uses a number of techniques and filters to combat spam, on a massive scale.
 The following is a partial list of techniques in use, as technologies change we implement new methods to prevent spam from reaching your mailbox.

 Collective Intelligence Filters